rust-lang/book/second-edition/src/ch17-00-oop.md

 that by specifying `T: ?Sized` as a trait bound.

-Traits have a default bound of `Self: ?Sized`, which means that they can be impelmented on types that may or may not be `Sized`.
+Traits have a default bound of `Self: ?Sized`, which means that they can be implemented on types that may or may not be `Sized`.
 If we create a trait `Foo` that opts out of the `Self: ?Sized` bound, that would look like the following:

 ```rust